etri/ndn-geth/README.md

 `make geth`

-### Running geth4ndn
+### Running ndn-geth

-geth4ndn use the same genesis file as original geth to init a blockchain data folder.
+ndn-geth use the same genesis file as original geth to init a blockchain data folder.

-Before running geth4ndn, make sure you have an instance of NFD running on the local machine.
+Before running ndn-geth, make sure you have an instance of NFD running on the local machine.

-Runing geth4ndn in console mode is simple:
+Runing ndn-geth in console mode is simple:

 `geth --datadir {blockchain-dir} --ndnhostname /ndn/etri --ndnsocketname /var/run/nfd.sock`

 The option `--ndnhostname` specifies the NDN name of the running NFD.
-In the case where multiple instances of geth4ndn are running on the same machine with a single NFD, they should use different names with the same prefix, for example `/ndn/etri/node1`, `/ndn/etri/node2` etc.
+In the case where multiple instances of ndn-geth are running on the same machine with a single NFD, they should use different names with the same prefix, for example `/ndn/etri/node1`, `/ndn/etri/node2` etc.